keyoke-code/BitDiamond_Sol/README.md

-# BitDiamond
+# BitDiamond_Solidity
-BitDiamond repository
+BitDiamond Smart Contract repository

-This repository currently holds two sets of assets:
-1) The smart contract (solidity) for the BitDiamond token.
+This repository currently holds two sets of assets The smart contract (solidity) for the BitDiamond token.
-2) Code and associated assets for the BitDiamond Website